 Key Stage 2 to 3.
 The Head of Year 7, Mrs Helen Mathias, visits year 6 children in the local schools within our catchment area.
-The SENCos, Ms Rebecca Goodrum and Mrs Rebecca White may also visit schools with Year 6 students with EHCPS and are happy to meet with the parents/carers of these children.
-All children are invited to attend two transition days at school in the Summer term and can apply to attend the Summer school run in August.
+The Lower School SENCo, Ms Rebecca Goodrum may also visit schools with Year 6 students with EHCPS and is happy to meet with the parents/carers of these children.
+All children are invited to attend two transition days at school in the Summer term.
 If further transition is necessary for students with SEND, please contact the SENCo.

 Key Stage 3 to 4.
-Students are given support and advice to choose suitable options for KS4.
+Students are given enhanced support and advice to choose suitable options for KS4.

 Key Stage 4 to 5.
 The RSHE curriculum is used to deliver a module on careers to help students think about career and college choices.
 Teachers and Careers staff, including the Careers Advisors, work closely with the student and their family to support them making choices for the next stage of their education.
 The students are also invited to attend transition events run by the Colleges.
+Students with EHCPs receive support from Careers SouthWest advisors.